befair/solomon-board/doc-dev/source/the-solomon-board.rst

 ^^^^^^^^^^
 Wireless
 """"""""
-The Wireless adaptor (dongle) must be USB.
+The Wireless adapter (dongle) must be USB.

 UMTS
 """"